shipwright-io/community/ships/0025-event-driven-builds.md

 ### User Stories [optional]

-Detail the things that people will be able to do if this is implemented.
-Include as much detail as possible so that people can understand the "how" of the system.
-The goal here is to make this feel real for users without getting bogged down.

 #### Story 1
 As a user, I would like to define a `Build` and trigger the execution of the same upon pushes to my Git repository.

 #### Story 2
-As a user, I would like to define a `Build` and the execution of the same for pushes to any branch in that Git repository.

-#### Story 3
 As a user, I would like to configure a secure webhook URL for triggering `Builds`.